Chocolate Hedgehogs

 Step 5 – Cover your traces and spike it up

-Liquefy 350g dark bitter chocolate glazing.
+Liquefy 350g dark bitter chocolate glazing in a water bath.
 Have 40g almond slivers ready.
 Now comes the tricky part.
-The glazing dries up so quickly, that you have to be super fast in covering your carefully molded hedgehog filling and then stick in the almond slivers like spikes.
-I would cover half a hedgehog and spike it and then do the other half because that stuff dries up sooooo quickly, it could get very frustrating when your almond sliver cracks your chocolate glazing up like a very heavy person standing on a not so supportive frozen lake.
-Don’t forget to leave the sharp end spike free, because well, that’s what hedgehogs look like.
-Store them in a cool place (we would just put them outside).
+The glazing dries up incredibly quickly, so you gotta be incredibly fast in covering your hedgehog fillings and spiking it with almond slivers.
+If I were you, I would cover half a hedgehog and spike it and then do the other half because that stuff dries up sooooo quickly, it gets incredibly frustrating when the almond needle cracks up your chocolate glaze.
+Once you’re happy with the amount of hedgehog spines, transfer your little treats to a cool place where they will last several days.
+Theoretically.
+Usually, they don’t live that long for other reasons.
+Omnomnom.

 Reviews from people I shared them with (not my brother, obviously): “I only wanted to have a bite but it was so tasty, I couldn’t help myself and ate it in one go” / “they are so ornate” / “they looked and tasted simply wonderful” Five Stars all around ⭐️ ⭐️ ⭐️ ⭐️ ⭐️

-Happy Birthday 🎶 to my brother Down Under, a belated Happy Birthday 🎶 to me, and generally mostly Oh Happy Days 🎶 to all of us.
+Happy Birthday 🎶 to my brother Down Under, a belated Happy Birthday 🎶 to me, and generally plenty of Oh Happy Days 🎶 to all of us.

 🦔🦔🦔🦔🦔